-IFRS 15, 'Revenue from contracts with customers' deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+IFRS 15 deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Revenue is recognised when a customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
 The standard replaces IAS 18 'Revenue' and IAS 11 'Construction contracts' and related interpretations.
-The standard is effective for annual periods beginning on or after 1 January 2018 and earlier application is permitted, subject to endorsement by the EU.
-The Group is assessing the impact of IFRS 15.